 Open to gardeners of all abilities, we are a small friendly garden club with members in Bricket Wood, Chiswell Green, Park Street, St Albans and other surrounding areas.
 Whether you're a seasoned gardener or just getting started, our club is the perfect place to learn, share and grow together!

-Founded over 100 years ago, St Stephen's Gardening Club has been bringing garden lovers together for decades.
+Founded over 100 years ago, St Stephens Gardening Club has been bringing garden lovers together for decades.
 Our mission is simple: to share knowledge, inspire creativity and enjoy the beauty of nature.
 Gardening isn't just about plants - it's about people too!

-be held in The Park (Park Street Rec) on Thursday 11 August 1927.
 It was opened by Lieutenant-Colonel Sir Francis Edward Freemantle MP and admission was one shilling.
 The show featured trade exhibits, side shows, a motor cycle football match courtesy of Watford Motorcycle Club and dancing in the marquee in the evening with the Dr Barnardo's band.
 This was clearly a major social event of the time.

 However, this was not the earliest record of horticultural shows in the Parish.
 A show was held in 1887 to celebrate the Queen's Jubilee, where 198 prizes were awarded.
 Entries were open to tradesmen, labourers and cottagers - nurserymen and professional gardeners were excluded.
 Show categories were not dissimilar to those of today, but with an added emphasis on wild flowers.